-Service Area SFY 2016 and Previous SFY 2017 SFY 2018 SFY 2019 SFY 2020 Ambulance In SFY 2010, Rates adjusted to 75% of Medicare's 2008 ambulance rates No change No change No change No change Lower of the Medicaid fee schedule or the provider's usual and customary charges Fixed fee schedule amount for transport Mileage and disposable supplies billed separately Separate fee schedules for basic life support (ground); advanced life support (ground); additional advanced life support (ground) and air ambulance Rates adjusted to 90% of Medicare's 2007 ambulance rates Ground mileage rate increased 125% from \$2.50 to \$5.63 per mile Fixed wing air mileage rate decreased to \$10.12 per mile and base rate increased 325% to \$3,303.63 Rotary wing air mileage rate increased to \$26.95 per mile and base rate increased 627% from \$528.34 to \$3,840.96
+Service Area SFY 2017 and Previous SFY 2018 SFY 2019 SFY 2020 SFY 2021 Ambulance In SFY 2010, Rates adjusted to 75% of Medicare's 2008 ambulance rates Lower of the Medicaid fee schedule or the provider's usual and customary charges Fixed fee schedule amount for transport Mileage and disposable supplies billed separately Separate fee schedules for basic life support (ground); additional advanced life support (ground) and air ambulance Rates adjusted to 90% of Medicare's 2007 ambulance rates Ground mileage rate increased 125% from \$2.50 to \$5.63 per mile Fixed wing air mileage rate decreased to \$10.12 per mile and base rate increased 325% to \$3,303.63 Rotary wing air mileage rate increased to \$26.95 per mile and base rate increased 627% from \$528.34 to \$3,840.96 No change No change No change Reimbursement reduced by 2.5% due to Governor's budget cuts

-&lt;sup>10 Service areas updates obtained from Wyoming Medicaid Annual Report.
+10 Service areas updates obtained from Wyoming Medicaid Annual Report.

-Service Area SFY 2016 and Previous SFY 2017 SFY 2018 SFY 2019 SFY 2020 Ambulatory Surgery Centers (ASCs) Lower of the Medicaid fee schedule or the provider's usual and customary charges Rates based on eight ASC payment groups established by Medicare.
-The groups are all inclusive bundled payment per procedure code Rates are 90% of Medicare's 2007 ASC rates Ninth payment group added for services that are not paid through the other eight groups Group Y (ninth group) reimbursed at 70% of billed charges Adopted new OPPS-based methodology to better align reimbursement with those services provided in other outpatient settings Adjusted conversion factors effective calendar year 2017 ASC OPPS rate: \$33.39 ASC OPPS rate: \$34.94 ASC OPPS rate: \$37.42 ASC OPPS rate: \$40.30 Behavioral Health In SFY 2010, CPT code rates decreased to 90% of Medicare's rates (effective November 1, 2009) Lower of the Medicaid fee schedule or the provider's usual and customary charges Separate fee schedules based on the type of provider Legislated and funded rate increase of 24% from \$70 per hour to \$87 per hour State portion of the increase effective July 1, 2007 and federal portion effective September, 2007 Reimbursement rate reduced by 3.3% Psychologists paid 100% of fee schedule APRN paid 90% of fee schedule as of 1/1/18 No change No change
+Service Area SFY 2017 and Previous SFY 2018 SFY 2019 SFY 2020 SFY 2021 Ambulatory Surgery Centers Lower of the Medicaid fee schedule or the provider's usual and customary charges ASC OPPS rate: \$34.94 ASC OPPS rate: \$37.42 ASC OPPS rate: \$40.30 Reimbursement reduced by (ASCs) 11 Rates based on eight ASC payment groups established by Medicare.
+The groups are all inclusive bundled payment per procedure code 2.5% due to Governor's budget cuts Rates are 90% of Medicare's 2007 ASC rates Ninth payment group added for services that are not paid through the other eight groups Group Y (ninth group) reimbursed at 70% of billed charges Adopted new OPPS-based methodology to better align reimbursement with those services provided in other outpatient settings Adjusted conversion factors effective calendar year 2017 Behavioral Health In SFY 2010, CPT code rates decreased to 90% of Medicare's rates (effective November 1, 2009) Psychologists paid 100% of fee schedule No change No change Reimbursement reduced by 2.5% due to Lower of the Medicaid fee schedule or the provider's usual and customary charges APRN paid 90% of fee schedule as of 1/1/18 Governor's budget cuts Separate fee schedules based on the type of provider Legislated and funded rate increase of 24% from \$70 per hour to \$87 per hour State portion of the increase effective July 1, 2007 and federal portion effective September, 2007 In SFY 2017 reimbursement rate reduced by 3.3%

-&lt;sup>11 On July 1, 2014 (SFY 2015), Wyoming Medicaid implemented a new reimbursement methodology for ASC services based on Medicare's ASC reimbursement system.
+11 On July 1, 2014 (SFY 2015), Wyoming Medicaid implemented a new reimbursement methodology for ASC services based on Medicare's ASC reimbursement system.